 One of the techniques in this module is the DEAR MAN rule:

 Distress tolerance is another important module of DBT, which moves a person forward with counseling and treatment.
 A client feels distressed due to the emotional turmoil that they face in life.
 Distress tolerance teaches skills of understanding and acknowledging the distress along with its associated thoughts.

 This technique helps the client to validate the distress in a non-threatening and non-judgmental way.
 The core concept behind this module is that a person will be able to deal with their distress only when they are able to see it clearly, without judgment.

 One of the techniques of distress tolerance include TIPP:

 Paired Muscle Relaxation

-People who have emotional issues such those with borderline personality disorder, suicidal ideation or depression have a lot of misplaced emotions at times.
+People who have emotional issues such as those with borderline personality disorder, suicidal ideation, or depression have a lot of misplaced emotions at times.
 They might be really frustrated, really sad, anxious, or angry.
 Dialectical behavior therapy (DBT) in the fourth module helps with regulating emotions.
 DBT helps by acknowledging emotions and then figuring out how to channel the emotions in a healthy way.

 The goals of emotional regulation include:

 Emotional regulation skills include the following: